 Artificial intelligence companies are sprouting up all over, though AI itself is far from new.
 At its deepest sense, artificial intelligence (AI) has been around for a very long time — its intellectual roots are found in Greek mythology.
-To be sure, artificial intelligence has come a long way recently, with rapid advancements ranging from virtual assistants (such as Apple’s Siri) to fraud detection, this emerging tech now plays a part in everyday life.
+To be sure, artificial intelligence is progressing rapidly, with key advancements ranging from virtual assistants (such as Apple’s Siri and Microsoft Cortana) to fraud detection.
+This emerging tech now plays a part in everyday life.

-According to CB Insights, over 30 artificial intelligence companies have been acquired recently.
+According to CB Insights, over 30 artificial intelligence companies have been acquired in the first quarter of 2017 alone.
 Clearly, there is interest in artificial intelligence and its ability to improve the human experience, despite pushback from naysayers who warn of AI’s disruption.
 Clearly, companies that invest in artificial intelligence will have to proactively plan for unexpected consequences.

 Based in California, AIBrain is an artificial intelligence company that builds AI solutions for smartphones and robotics applications.
+It offers AICoRE, the AI agent, and iRSP, an intelligent robot software platform.
 The focus of their work is to develop artificial intelligence infused with the human skill set of problem solving, learning and memory.
-Their core products include personal robots, conversational AI assistants, and AI agent games and entertainment.

 The online retail giant has made moves to enter the artificial intelligence space through both their services and their products.
 Their Amazon Machine Learning platform provides companies with the ability to predict and find patterns using data.
 Additionally, Amazon Echo brings artificial intelligence into the home through the intelligent voice server, Alexa.

-With investors such as J.P.
-Morgan and Index Ventures, Anki has received over $180 million in funding.
-Dedicated to bringing consumer robotics into everyday life, ‘Cozmo’ is Anki’s flagship robot.
-Cozmo has been described as one of the most sophisticated consumer robots to date due to its emotional responses.
+Anki is dedicated to bringing consumer robotics into everyday life through its Cozmo and Anki Overdrive products.
+Cozmo is Anki’s flagship robot.
+Cozmo has been described as one of the most sophisticated consumer robots to date due to its emotional responses while Overdrive is a car racing game complete with track.

 Raising over $100 million last year, Banjo makes use of artificial intelligence to comb through social media and identify real-time events and situations that are important to its partners.
-The startup was developed after the Boston Marathon bombing in 2013 as a way to analyze social media to detect dangerous situations.
+The startup was developed after the Boston Marathon bombing in 2013 as a way for companies to analyze social media to make better decisions, move faster, and change the way they understand and interact with people all over the world.

 Serving more than 3 billion users around the world, Facebook has made strategic investments in artificial intelligence to operate more efficiently and to make sense of the data being shared on the social media network.
 To date, Facebook has opened three artificial intelligence labs — its newest lab opened in Paris last year.
-In addition to their AI labs, Facebook have acquired two AI companies — Face.com, a face recognition company, and Wit.ai, whose technology lets developers create text or voice based bots.
+In addition to their AI labs, Facebook have acquired two AI companies in recent months, Masquerade and Zurich Eye.

-Having acquired 9 AI startups, Google is deeply invested in furthering artificial intelligence capabilities.
+Google is also on a massive AI acquisition binge, having acquired 12 AI startups in four years.
+Google is deeply invested in furthering artificial intelligence capabilities.
 Their main research focus is on machine learning which helps advance Google’s language, speech translation, visual processing, ranking and prediction capabilities.

 IBM has been a leader in the field of artificial intelligence since the 1950s.
 It has kept busy in the AI space, with 3 recent acquisitions in addition to its AI service, Watson.
 Watson – one of the highest profile AI projects – is a supercomputer that reveals insights from unstructured big data through machine learning and natural language processing.

 Intel has acknowledged the importance of artificial intelligence and their desire to stay ahead of the curve through backing and investing in AI technologies.
+In addition to numerous acquisitions, Intel has also invested in several AI startups, alone with Microsoft.
 The company touts its commitment to open source with optimized machine learning frameworks and libraries, as well their acquisition of Nervana systems, enabling them to take advantage of their machine learning experts.

 14. Next IT